Configuring Cheerio

 approach.

-You can also use Cheerio's slim export, which always uses htmlparser2
+You can also use Cheerio's slim export, which always uses htmlparser2.
+This

 import * as cheerio from 'cheerio/slim';